Skip to main content

 WHY IT MATTERS

-Building the motility components equips sperm with the ability to actively swim through the female reproductive tract, significantly increasing the chances of reaching and fertilizing an egg.
+Building this motility machinery equips sperm to successfully swim through the female reproductive tract, significantly increasing the chances of reaching and fertilizing an egg.

 WHAT HAPPENS